-The Company had a net loss of \$3.6 million for the six months ended June 30, 2023 (six months ended June 30, 2022 - \$8.7 million) and at June 30, 2023 had accumulated losses of \$83.9 million (December 31, 2022 - \$80.2 million) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The Company had a net loss of \$5.9 million for the nine months ended September 30, 2023 (nine months ended September 30, 2022 - \$18.2 million) and at September 30, 2023 had accumulated losses of \$86.1 million (December 31, 2022 - \$80.2 million) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The properties in which the Company currently has an interest are in the exploration and development stage.
 The Company has no revenue-producing operations and earns only minimal income through investment income on treasury, the proceeds from property option agreements, or as a result of the disposal of an exploration asset.
 The Company's ability to continue as a going concern is dependent on its ability to raise sufficient funds through equity capital or borrowings to meet its expenditures and obligations.
 Based on the Company's current and forecast cash position, the Company will need to raise additional funds by December 31, 2023.
-Efforts to raise funds have been impacted byactivistgroup, due to the uncertainty that has been created.